 The waiting and service times for each port vary.
-The time that a vessels spends in the Port of Rotterdam is 1.93 days and that this time includes the service and waiting time and no idle time, see Notteboom and Vernimmen (2009).
-According to Section 4.1 it is reasonable to assume a waiting time of 10-15 per cent of the total port time, that is $t_w$ = 0.193-0.29 days (or about 4.6 to 7 hours).
-According to Section 4.4 it is reasonable to assume a waiting time of 10-15 per cent of the total port time, that is $t_w$ = 0.193-0.29 days (or about 4.6 to 7 hours).
+The time that a vessel spends in the Port of Rotterdam is 1.93 days and that this time includes the service and waiting times and not idle time [19].
+According to Section 4.1, it is reasonable to assume a waiting time of 10-15% of the total port time, that is $t_w = 0.193-0.29$ days (or about 4.6 to 7 h).
+According to Section 4.4, it is reasonable to assume a waiting time of 10-15% of the total port time, that is $t_w = 0.193-0.29$ days (or about 4.6 to 7 h).

-If the Port of Rotterdam uses the "booking by rendez vous" scheme, the amount of time that will be saved is capable of covering for the increased time due to a small speed reduction of just 2 percent for this leg.
-This 2 per cent may not sound much, but the potential savings in absolute numbers can be significant: when fuel is (say) 600 \$/tonne, a 2 % reduction saves a total of more than 150 thousand USD.
+If the Port of Rotterdam uses the "booking by rendezvous" scheme, the amount of time that will be saved is capable of covering for the increased time due to a small speed reduction of just 2% for this leg.
+This 2% may not sound much, but the potential savings in absolute numbers can be significant: when fuel is (say) 600\$/ton, a 2% reduction saves a total of more than 150 000 USD.

-To sum up, the above example is clearly an oversimplification of the reality but it is evident that even small reductions in port time (such as the 2 per cent discussed above) can lead to substantial emission and fuel cost reductions.
+To sum up, the above example is clearly an oversimplification of the reality but it is evident that even small reductions in port time (such as the 2% discussed above) can lead to a small but still desirable emission and fuel cost reductions.

-7. CONCLUSIONS
+7. Conclusions

-The paper has investigated an operational scenario, focusing on speed reduction, regarding container vessels and its effects on reducing emissions and fuel consumption were investigated.
-Further, the variation in specific fuel consumption due to change of engine load was considered and the relation between engine load and specific fuel consumption was assessed by using regression analysis to identify a more appropriate relation between fuel consumption and vessel speed for container vessels.
+This paper has investigated an operational scenario, focusing on speed reduction, regarding container vessels and its effects on reducing emissions and fuel consumption were investigated.
+Further, the variation in specific fuel consumption due to change of engine load was considered and the relation between engine load and specific fuel consumption was assessed using regression analysis to identify a more appropriate relation between fuel consumption and vessel speed for container vessels.

-It was seen that speed reduction is beneficial in terms of reducing emissions, but the real effectiveness of such a scheme depends on the possibility of reducing port time as well.
+It was seen that speed reduction under certain conditions is beneficial in terms of reducing emissions, but the real effectiveness of such a scheme depends on the possibility of reducing port time as well.
 Time in port can be reduced in parallel to the loss of time due to speed reduction.
 Port operations were analyzed in order to identify ways to reduce their operational time.
-Furthermore, a system that could reduce the waiting time in port before berthing was proposed (the "booking by rendez vous" system ) and its implication on emissions was analyzed.
+Furthermore, a system that could reduce the waiting time in port before berthing was proposed (the "booking by rendezvous" system) and its implication on emissions was analyzed.
+Furthermore, even in the case where there is no waiting time, speed reduction can be beneficial for the shipper when bunker prices are high and market rates are low.
+Slow steaming may also be an answer to fleet over-capacity in the face of decreasing demand.